pubnub/pubnub-mcp-server/resources/sdk_docs/rust_presence.md

 # Presence API for Rust SDK

-Presence lets you track who is online/offline and store custom state information:
-- Join/leave events
-- Channel occupancy
-- Channels a user/device is subscribed to
-- Presence state for users
+Presence tracks online/offline users, occupancy, subscriptions, and presence state (custom key/value data).
+See Presence overview for more details.

-Add one of the following features to Cargo.toml:
+Add any of the following features to Cargo.toml:

 ```
 `[dependencies]